Asrani: Career

 The 2000s saw Asrani in a number of films like Hera Pheri, Chup Chup Ke, Hulchul, Deewane Huye Paagal, Garam Masala, Dhamaal, Malamaal Weekly, Bhagam Bhag, Bhool Bhulaiyaa, De Dana Dan, Bol Bachchan and Kamaal Dhamaal Malamaal.
 He appeared in a serious role in Kyun Ki.
 He was an integral part of comedies by Sajid Nadiadwala and Priyadarshan post-2000.

 Asrani in 2018 played the role of Mikesh's grandfather in the popular web series Permanent Roommates.
 He also played the role of Director General of Police (DGP) in the serial Partners Trouble Ho Gayi Double.

 Asrani acted as Narada in the 1985 Doordarshan TV serial Natkhat Narad.
 Some of his co-stars were Jayshree T. and Vikram Gokhale.

 His obituary in The Hindu stated: "Versatility was his middle name as he transcended the typical sidekick stereotype to become perfect foil for the lead character, blending slapstick with subtle satire and dramatic depth.
 Be it Rajesh Khanna, Amitabh Bachchan or Jeetendra, Asrani played a definitive role in the myth making of several matinee idols of the 1970s and 1980s."

 Death

-Asrani was admitted to Bharatiya Arogya Nidhi Hospital in Juhu, Mumbai, on 16 October 2025, with breathing issues.
-He died there at 3:00 PM on 20 October, due to fluid accumulation in his lungs.
+Asrani was admitted to Lilavati Hospital And Research Centre in Juhu, Mumbai, on 16 October 2025, with breathing issues.
+He sadly passed away there in the hospital at 3:00 PM on 20 October, due to fluid accumulation in his lungs.
 He was 84.
 His last rites were performed at Santacruz Crematorium with family members in attendance.

+Upon the release of Ikkis on 1 January 2026, tributes were paid to Asrani along with his Sholay and Chupke Chupke co-star Dharmendra, who died on 24 November 2025.
+His final film appearance was Haiwaan (2026), which released on 11 September 2026.